uwx/OpenNFMM/README.md

 # Some of the Features
 LAN multiplayer works, but there is no chat, no clans and no multiplayer dome.
 You do not require a full account to play, and the 3 game limit has been removed.
 I am not going to add online multiplayer, at least not until Omar closes down the official servers.

 The car and stage size limits have been hacked.
-There is one limit, which is sort of hardcoded into Medium, but I'd rather not mess with it.
+There is one limit, which is sort of hardcoded into nfm.open.Medium, but I'd rather not mess with it.